potato-jackson/potato-jackson/README.md

 **Yes, I am a potato**
 - 🔭 I’m currently working on getting good at web app pentesting
 - 🐍 Somewhat decent with Python
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and trying to git gud at it
 - ⚡ "Fun" fact: I'm probably sleep deprived